 Level of Effort: High

-Though you may see some quick results, Body for Life is meant to be a lifestyle change.
-If you don't want to commit to fitting six small meals into your daily life, it could be tough to follow.
+You may see some quick results following the Body for Life program.But if you don't want to commit to fitting six small meals into your day, it could be tough to follow.
 The intense workouts 6 days a week may also be too much for many people.

 Limitations: Preparing more meals a day can take more planning, though they can include the program's shakes or nutrition bars twice a day.
 The diet is also higher in protein than what is typically recommended.

 Cooking and shopping: The diet includes recipes, sample meal plans, and shopping lists.